softwaremill/meerkat/ReadMe.md

 ### OpenTelemetry Operator

-Operator in Kubernetes ecosystem is an extension which is responsible for easy managing of another application.
+The operator in the Kubernetes ecosystem is an extension that is responsible for the easy management of another application.
 It utilizes custom resources to describe how the managed application should work and how it should be configured.
 It's a way to automate processes that can be done by a Kubernetes cluster.
 We're using OpenTelemetry Operator to automate collector deployment and handle app instrumentation.

 ### OpenTelemetry Collector

 Everything is being powered by OpenTelemetry Collector.
-It's responsible for collecting, processing and exporting the data to proper data backends.
-In Meerkat, we deploy it as a daemonset, which allows us to not only receive application data, but also scrape nodes for resource utilization etc.
+It's responsible for collecting, processing, and exporting the data to proper data backends.
+In Meerkat, we deploy it as a daemonset, which allows us to not only receive application data but also scrape nodes for resource utilization, etc.

 ## Copyright